bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 }
 ```

-Context is always nice to have, we'll include it for the future use.
+Context is always nice to have, we'll include it for future use.
 For receiving images `io.Reader` will do.
-This way we can pass the HTTP response body from the Downloader directly without having to buffer the image first.
+This way we can pass the HTTP response body from downloader to face detector directly without having to buffer the image first.

 For the response, we can use the following structs:
 ```go